act-rules/act-rules.github.io/_rules/text-spacing-not-important-b8bb68.md

 #### Failed Example 2

-This `div` element has a `letter-spacing` of `1.5px !important` (equals `0.09375em`) which is below to the permissible minimum, given the default pixel size is 16 pixels.
+This `div` element has a `letter-spacing` of `1.5px !important` (equals `0.09375em`) which is below to the recommended minimum, given the default pixel size is 16 pixels.

 ```html
 <html>